opencog/guix-atomese/README.md

 (Experimental.
 This is brand new, as of December 2025.
 We'll have to see how things go.)

+There are two reasons to try guix:
+* As a replacement for docker, allowing OpenCog Atomese to be deployed inn a localized container;
+* As a way of getting OpenCog packages installed on arbitrary distros. since OpenCog is not packaged in either Debian or Fedora, never mind any smaller distros.

 ## Overview

 This repository defines Guix packages for: